 For example you may want to improve the health of young people by renovating a local green space.
 To do this you will need to involve the local authority, perhaps the health board etc.

-A Participation Request goes through three stages:
+A full Participation Request goes through three stages:

 1. Assessment: When we get a request we check if: